 Every student is to be familiar with and will be held responsible for the academic regulations and campus procedures as stated in these three publications, as well as the Bethel Community Expectations (p.
-7), the Professional Expectations and Community Conduct Agreement (https://confluence.bethel.edu/pages/viewpage.action?pageld=23724872), and information published in the Bethel E-announcements, which are distributed electronically three times a week via email and are available online through MyBethel (my.bethel.edu).
+7), the Professional Expectations and Community Conduct Agreement, and information published in the Bethel E-Announcements, which are distributed electronically three times a week via email and are available online through MyBethel (my.bethel.edu).